-Lee County’s most influential, controversial and outspoken public official will not seek a third term on the board of commissioners, The Sanford Herald reported today.
+Lee County’s most influential, controversial and outspoken public official will not seek a second term on the board of commissioners, The Sanford Herald reported today.

 Jim Womack — first elected to the county seat in November 2010 — quoted Ecclesiastes 3:1 (or the Byrds) in his public statement: “To everything there is a season, and a time to every purpose under the heaven.
 Now is the season for me to focus on my family’s needs and to let another highly qualified conservative take up the mantle of service on the Board of Commissioners.”